-· Held senior roles of increasing responsibility including Partner (2002 - 2010) and Managing Director (2001 - 2010) and served as a member of the Investment Committee of the Principal Investment Area, Head of the Americas for Private Debt and co-Chairperson of the Investment Advisory Committee for GS Mezzanine Partners funds, The Goldman Sachs Group, Inc. (NYSE: GS)
+Held senior roles of increasing responsibility including Partner (2002 - 2010) and Managing Director (2001 - 2010) and served as a member of the Investment Committee of the Principal Investment Area, Head of the Americas for Private Debt and co-Chairperson of the Investment Advisory Committee for GS Mezzanine Partners funds, The Goldman Sachs Group, Inc. (NYSE: GS)

-- Corporate Governance, Finance, Accounting and Capital Markets, Global Business, Risk Oversight/Compliance, and Strategy and M&A Experience obtained during her nearly 20 years at Goldman Sachs, where she built and led a successful investment business and became well-versed in portfolio management, assessing market risks and building businesses, especially during her time as a member of Goldman's Investment Committee of the Principal Investment Area, one of the largest alternative asset managers in the world, where she oversaw and approved global private equity and private debt investments - · Ms. Higgins also brings Human Capital Management Experience, including compensation and succession planning, to the Board
+• Corporate Governance, Finance, Accounting and Capital Markets, Global Business, Risk Oversight/Compliance, and Strategy and M&A Experience obtained during her nearly 20 years at Goldman Sachs, where she built and led a successful investment business and became well-versed in portfolio management, assessing market risks and building businesses, especially during her time as a member of Goldman's Investment Committee of the Principal Investment Area, one of the largest alternative asset managers in the world, where she oversaw and approved global private equity and private debt investments

-· Genworth Financial Inc. (NYSE: GNW) (since 2013), non-executive Chair (since 2021) and member of the Audit and Management Development & Compensation Committees
+Genworth Financial Inc. (NYSE: GNW) (since 2013), non-executive Chair (since 2021) and member of the Audit and Management Development & Compensation Committees